-You do not have to try to shield us from everything.
-It can be tempting to try to help your partner avoid things that might trigger the anxiety.
-Whether it is avoiding an argument or anything that might potentially upset them, shielding them from things will hurt them and your relationship in the long run.
+You do not have to try to shield your partner from everything.
+It can be tempting to try to help them avoid things that might trigger the anxiety.
+Whether it’s avoiding an argument or anything that might potentially upset them, shielding them from things will hurt them and your relationship in the long run.

 Being present and listening helps.
 In the moments where you want to help, the best thing you can do is be present and listen.
 Your calming presence and listening ear is the best help you can provide.
 It can help your partner feel safe and validated when they are feeling anxious.

 Ask them what they need or want from you.
 When you find yourself not knowing what to do, it can be helpful to ask your partner.
 You can ask them what they might want or need when they are in the middle of an anxiety attack.
-For some people, they want someone with them and to be held.
-For others, they might want to be alone and not be touched.
+Some people want someone around them, or even to be held.
+Others might want to be alone and not be touched.
 Knowing what they want and need can be helpful.